-During the past 12 months, there was one allegation of inmate-on-inmate sexual abuse where a victim required a forensic medical examination via St. Mary's Hospital.
+During the past 12 months, there had been no allegations where a victim required a forensic medical examination at the facility.

 115.83 Ongoing medical and mental health care for sexual abuse victims and abusers

 A review of Henrico County Sheriff's Office, Policy 4D-22-8, PREA Standards and Procedures, effective date July 2019, mandates inmate victims of sexual abuse shall receive timely, unimpeded access to emergency medical treatment and crisis intervention services, the nature and scope of which are determined by medical and mental health practitioners according to their professional judgment.
 The evaluation and treatment of such victims shall include, as appropriate, follow-up services, treatment plans, and when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.
 If pregnancy results from the conduct, such victims shall receive timely and comprehensive information about and timely access to all lawful pregnancy-related medical services.